Monday, February 22, 2010

 15 Yugoslavia

-B: More Yugoslavian retro fare.
-I like the lines “Ne moraš biti snažan i grub / Da budeš sav moj svijet”.
+B: I like the lines “Ne moraš biti snažan i grub / Da budeš sav moj svijet”.

-A: Better than the song they won with.
+More Yugoslavian retro fare, and itbetter than the song they won with if you ask me.
 Up to 2005 at least Bosnia clearly always took their cue from this period in Yugoslavia’s Eurovision history.
 I’d even go so far as to say this one’s quite catchy and well composed.
 It’s basically what Roxette made their name with.

 16 Portugal

-B: Doesn’t bode well for Portugal that the lyrics paint this as such a bog-standard anthem – very rarely when they’re not singing about pine nuts and prairies do things work out very well for them.
-Nucha’s outfit and overall look seems a bit of a mistake, too.
+B: It doesn’t bode well for Portugal that the lyrics paint this as such a bog-standard anthem; very rarely when they’re not singing about pine nuts and prairies do things work out for them.

 V: Is Nucha letting out a scream at the state of her nails mid-song?
-Some very Swedish clapping going on there.
-I’m a bit underwhelmed by this live.
+Or perhaps she

 17 Ireland

-B: It’s funny how these European list songs always overlook the Nordic countries.
-Liam Reilly looks anaemic.
+B: It’s funny how European list songs always overlook the Nordic countries.

-V: This has pretty much all of the elements of a winning Irish performance.
+Liam looking a bit anaemic, this has pretty much all the elements of a winning Irish performance.
 The chorus works a treat.

 18 Sweden

-A: This ticks a lot of the boxes you might expect of a Swedish winner, but fails to truly convince me.
-Solidly put together though.
+A: This ticks a lot of the boxes you might expect of a Swedish winner, and is solidly put together, but it fails to convince me.

-V: The way they all keep exchanging glances is way too cheesy.
+Awful outfits on everyone (see also: Italy, only doubly so), and the way they keep exchanging glances is way too cheesy.
 The music and vocals seem to be competing against each other rather than working together for most of the song.

 19 Italy

-B: Ditto (doubly so) here (in terms of the outfits).
-I suppose as anthems for a European song contest go they don’t really come any more thorough than this.
+B: As anthems for a European song contest go, they don’t really come any more thorough than this.

-A: I see the appeal here, both as an anthem and as a piece of music written at the start of a new decade, and won’t argue that it doesn’t do exactly what it’s meant to, but it gets boring quickly.
-And is it really that accomplished?
+A: I see the appeal here, both as an anthem and as a piece of music written at the start of a new decade, and won’t argue that it doesn’t do exactly what it’s meant to.
+But it gets boring quickly, and doesn

 V: The Turkish guy’s just grown his hair out, hasn’t he?
 Rousing chorus that strikes just the right note live.